 Typically, extra calories are necessary for muscle growth and bulk.

-Since many Keto Zoners naturally eat fewer calories because they are more satisfied with foods, it’s worth noting that a 300+ calories increase (above maintenance level) will likely be required.
+Since many Keto Zoners naturally eat fewer calories, it’s worth noting that a 300+ calorie increase (above maintenance level) will likely be required.

 How Keto Zone Indirectly Promotes Muscle Building